 The two major varieties are Camellia sinensis var. assamica and Camellia sinensis var. sinensis.

-Similar to wine, the different styles of teas are distinguished by multiple variables: plant variety, growing condition (terroir), and processing methods that have been defined by culture and heritage.
+Like wine, the different styles of teas are distinguished by multiple variables: plant variety, growing condition (terroir), and processing methods that have been defined by culture and heritage.

 Origin of the word oolong